SamirHabota/OlxCarFilter/README.md

 # OlxCarFilter

-This project is based around the popular website: https://www.olx.ba
+This project is based around the popular website https://www.olx.ba

 Instead of always manually clicking and filling in desired car filters, run this simple Selenium based project to do it for you.